Welcome to the Department of the Interior Wildland Firefighter

 - Utilize workforce health data to: identify emerging health trends; regularly validate the Federal Interagency Medical Standards; and help maximize OWCP cost containment efforts.

 This website is designed to provide DOI MSP guidance and information.
-Please see the Program tab at the top for Fire Season 2016 information.
+Please see the Exam Process tab at the top of this page for Fire Season 2017 information.
 The toolboxes on the left side of each page are designed to help you navigate the Risk Mitigation/Waiver process.

 If you have any other questions please contact the DOI MSP Customer Service: firstname.lastname@example.org or (888) 286-2521.